A true heart of gold: Jeremiahs’ heart transplant journey

 In January 2020, after JJ was rushed to the hospital with a dangerously high heart rate, his care team told Angelie that a heart transplant would be best for his quality of life.
 She and her husband agreed, and JJ was placed on the national wait list to find a match.

 One day, in August 2022, Angelie and her husband were at home when both of their cellphones were ringing nonstop.
-“Dr. Esteso was calling us, telling us that there was a match for Jeremiah to receive his heart transplant,” shares Angelie.
+“Dr. Esteso was calling us, telling us that there was a match for Jeremiahs to receive his heart transplant,” shares Angelie.

 With only a two-hour window to get to the hospital — and living an hour away — she and her husband got in the car as fast as they could.
-Thanks to the police officer she waved down, they arrived at the hospital in record time and Jeremiah was able to have a successful heart transplant.
-“We never gave up hope, and the team at Boston Children’s was right there with us, never stopping until Jeremiah was healthy.”
+Thanks to the police officer she waved down, they arrived at the hospital in record time and Jeremiahs was able to have a successful heart transplant.
+“We never gave up hope, and the team at Boston Children’s was right there with us, never stopping until Jeremiahs was healthy.”

-Now, 7-year-old Jeremiah is one-year post-heart transplant and is on an anti-rejection oral medication system to make sure that his body stays strong.
+Now, 7-year-old Jeremiahs is one-year post-heart transplant and is on an anti-rejection oral medication system to make sure that his body stays strong.
 When he isn’t being a protective older brother to his younger sisters, he’s playing with his drum set at his local church — which were gifted to him by the police officer who escorted his parents to the hospital.

 For more, visit the Benderson Family Heart Center and the Pediatric Transplant Center.